RocketChat/docs-old/developer-guides/rest-api/users/createtoken/README.md

 **IMPORTANT**
 <br>
-To be able to use this endpoint you must set the ENV VAR (CREATE_TOKENS_FOR_USERS).
+To be able to use this endpoint you must set the ENV VAR (CREATE_TOKENS_FOR_USERS=true).

 Create a user authentication token.
+This is the same type of session token a user would get via login and will expire the same way.
 Requires `user-generate-access-token` permission.

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |